box/developer.box.com/content/guides/events/shield-alert-events.md

 alias_paths: []
 ---

-# `SHIELD_ALERT` events
+# Shield alert events

-`SHIELD_ALERT` events provide information on security incidents in an enterprise with [Box Shield][box-shield] enabled and configured to listen for those events.
+Shield alert events provide details about security incidents in an enterprise with [Box Shield][box-shield] enabled, which are configured to listen for those incidents.

-The possible `SHIELD_ALERT` produced by Shield are:
+The possible incident alerts produced by Shield are:

 1. Suspicious locations
 1. Suspicious sessions
 1. Anomalous download
 1. Malicious content

-All `SHIELD_ALERT` events will be produced within the [enterprise event][g://events/for-enterprise/] stream (not the user stream) and will follow the standard event object schema, with the `event_type` value set to `SHIELD_ALERT`.
+All shield alert events will be produced within the [enterprise event][g://events/for-enterprise/] stream (not the user stream) and will follow the standard event object schema, with the `event_type` value set to `SHIELD_ALERT`.